-The ATCS meets the computing and information technology needs of people with temporary or permanent disabilities.
-Specialized hardware and software is provided at seven PC and two Macintosh workstations.
-All stations have 21" or larger high-resolution monitors.
-Two stations have adjustable-height work surfaces to accommodate wheelchairs or people who wish to stand.
+The Knox Center meets the computing and information technology needs of people with temporary or permanent disabilities.
+Specialized hardware and software is provided at multiple Windows and Macintosh computers, all of which have 21" or larger high-resolution monitors.
+All workstations also have adjustable-height work surfaces to accommodate wheelchairs or people who wish to stand.
 One reclining chair is available, and the other chairs are fully adjustable.
 One workstation has a video magnifier.
 There is a set of lockers to temporarily store your belongings if you wish; please bring your own lock.

-The Services for Students with Disabilities (SSD) office has three funding resources to purchase assistive technology for students with disabilities:
+The Services for Students with Disabilities (SSD) office has multiple funding resources to purchase assistive technology for students with disabilities:

 For more information, please contact SSD at 763-3000.